Log Likelihood Methods

 \((s,s)\) dimensional covariance matrix of the error of the initial state estimate.
 If

-then the state covariance \(P=APA'+B\Sigma B'\) is used.
+NULLthen the state covariance \(P=APA'+B\Sigma B'\) is used.
 This parameter is only used, when the (exact) likelihood is computed via the Kalman Filter.
-Seell_kf()
+Seell_kf()for more details.- a1

 \(s\) dimensional vector, which holds the initial estimate for the state at time t=1.
 If

-, then a zero vector is used.
+a1=NULL, then a zero vector is used.
 This parameter is only used, when the (exact) likelihood is computed via the Kalman Filter.
-Seell_kf()
+Seell_kf()for more details.- tol

 (small) tolerance value (or zero) used by the Kalman Filter routines, see